 Investors - Poised for sustainable success

-Sonova is all about people: the value and success of our company strongly depend on our employees.
-We therefore aim to attract and retain the best talent available in a highly competitive global employment market.
+Sonova is all about people: the value and success of our company strongly depends on our highly dedicated employees.
+We therefore aim to attract and retain the best talent available in a very competitive global employment market.
 As custodians of shareholders’ equity, we take very seriously our responsibility to uphold a transparent and sustainable approach to compensation.

 Compensation policy and principles

-To assure Sonova’s success and to maintain its position as leading manufacturer and provider of innovative hearing care, it is essential to attract, engage, develop, and retain the best talent available in the market.
-Sonova’s compensation system is designed to support this fundamental objective and is based on the following principles:
+To ensure Sonova’s success and to maintain its position as a global leading manufacturer and provider of innovative hearing care solutions and services, it is essential to attract, engage, develop, and retain the best talent available in the market.
+Sonova’s compensation system is designed to support this fundamental objective and is based on Sonova’s compensation principles, summarized below:

 |Market competitiveness||To be able to attract, motivate, and retain talented executives and employees, compensation is regularly benchmarked and is in line with competitive market practice.|

 |Pay for performance||Compensation rewards best-in-class performance.
 A large portion of compensation depends on the company's performance and individual contributions.
 We recognize both short-term success and long-term value creation through a well-balanced combination of incentive plans.|